Field Sobriety Tests In Georgia

 The suspect will take 10 steps (heel to toe), then turn and repeat the 10 steps back.
 The officer will be checking to see if the driver is following directions properly and able to perform the physical actions without any tripping or swaying.
 Again, the test is making the assumption that the suspect does not have any physical condition that could impact the results.

-To perform the finger-to-nose test, the driver will extend each arm and touch the tip of their nose with their index finger.
+To perform the finger-to-nose test, the driver will extend each arm and touch the tip of his or her nose with the index finger.
 Missing the tip of the nose may result in further testing or DUI charges.
-Counting backwards or reciting the alphabet could be complicated by the pressure of the situation, potentially nullifying any negative results.
+Counting backward or reciting the alphabet could be complicated by the pressure of the situation, potentially nullifying any negative results.

 Aside from the physical assumptions in FSTs, it is important that the suspect understands what the officer is requesting.
-If needed, the officer should demonstrate the task he is demanding you complete.
+If needed, the officer should demonstrate the task you are being asked to complete.
 This is particularly important if there are any language barriers.

 A DUI charge does not equal a DUI conviction.
-At Andrews & Sanders Law Offices our attorneys are knowledgeable and prepared when it comes to dealing with FST.
-Call us and let us help you.
+At Andrews & Sanders Law Offices in Savannah, our attorneys are knowledgeable and prepared when it comes to dealing with FSTs.
+Call us at 912-341-6861 or email us for a free consultation with a lawyer.